-- nongovernmental corporation that seeks to intervene, the Disclosure Statement must identify whether it is publicly traded and if so on which exchange(s); parent companies or corporations; party is a corporation, the certificate must identify all parent companies of the corporation, subsidiaries not wholly owned, and any publicly held corporation or company that owns ten-five percent (105%) or more of the subject's corporation's stock. - (2) If the subject is a party or intervenor in an action in which jurisdiction is based on diversity under 28 U.S.C. § 1332(a), the Disclosure Statement must identify the name and citizenship of every individual or entity whose citizenship is attributed to that party or intervenor, including all members, sub-members, general and limited partners, and corporations.
-"Sub-members" include the members of members (i.e., first-tier sub-members), and the members of first-tier sub-members (i.e., second-tier sub-members), the members of second-tier sub-members (i.e., third-tier sub-members), and so on, until the Court knows the citizenship of all persons and entities within the ownership structure.
-Further, if a corporation is a member or sub-member of the subject, that corporation's state of incorporation and principal place of business must be disclosed party is a limited liability company or a limited liability partnership, the certificate must identify each member of the subject organization and each member's state of citizenship.
+(1) If the subject is a nongovernmental corporate party or a nongovernmental corporation that seeks to intervene, the Disclosure Statement must identify whether it is publicly traded and if so on which exchange(s); parent companies or corporations; subsidiaries not wholly owned, and any publicly held corporation or company that owns five percent (5%) or more of the subject's stock.

+(2) If the subject is a party or intervenor in an action in which jurisdiction is based on diversity under 28 U.S.C. § 1332(a), the Disclosure Statement must identify the name and citizenship of every individual or entity whose citizenship is attributed to that party or intervenor, including all members, sub-members, general and limited partners, and corporations.
+Sub-members" include the members of members (i.e., first-tier sub-members), and the members of first-tier sub-members (i.e., second-tier sub-members), the members of second-tier sub-members (i.e., third-tier sub-members), and so on, until the Court knows the citizenship of all persons and entities within the ownership structure.
+Further, if a corporation is a member or sub-member of the subject, that corporation's state of incorporation and principal place of business must be disclosed.

-(C) Time to File; Supplemental FilingChanges and Updates.
+(C) Time to File; Supplemental Filing.